LGBTQ issues at the 2022 FIFA World Cup: Group B

 US journalist Grant Wahl was detained for half an hour, before the United States' opener against Wales.
 He was wearing a black shirt with a rainbow on the front.
 He was told his shirt was not allowed due to it being "political".
 After 25 minutes, a security commander allowed him into the venue and apologised, and he also received an apology from a representative of FIFA.
-Wahl later passed away from an aortic rupture secondary to an aortic aneurysm on 10 December while reporting on a match in Qatar.
+Wahl later died from an aortic rupture secondary to an aortic aneurysm on 10 December while reporting on a match in Qatar.

 Female Wales fans and Football Association of Wales (FAW) staff (including former Wales women's football captain Laura McAllister) had rainbow bucket hats, produced by the FAW, confiscated at the same game.
 The FAW said they were "extremely disappointed" and they would be raising the incidents with FIFA the following day; FIFA subsequently opened talks about rainbow apparel with Qatari officials on 22 November.

 According to BBC reporter Natalie Perks, she and a cameraman were prevented from entering Al Bayt Stadium ahead of the England vs United States Group B game on 25 November because the cameraman was found to have a rainbow-decorated watch and strap in his possession, which had been gifted to him by his son.
 Perks said they were eventually permitted entry to the stadium after dialling a number aimed specifically at media personnel to help them if they encountered difficulties.
 According to The Guardian, a reporter for The Times newspaper was questioned at the same stadium around the same game because of a wristband they were wearing.